11-Sarthak/DevOps-MySQL-Rotation/README.md

-This is a Database Password Rotation Script in Python This is a DevOps & Security Automation project where we automate password rotation for Mysql using Python and subprocess.
+MySQL Database Password Rotation Script
+This is a DevOps & Security Automation project that automates password rotation for MySQL using Python and subprocess.
+This is a Database Password Rotation Script in Python.

 📌 Project Overview
 What it does: